Nationality: British | Year of birth: 1967

 When Richard Saynor was appointed CEO of Sandoz in 2019, he took on the mission to turn the Novartis generics and biosimilars division into the world’s leading and most valued generics company.

 Today, these efforts are well on track.
-Sandoz reaches 500 million patients a year with its broad portfolio of affordable medicines, including biosimilars and generic cancer therapies, and generates annual sales of USD 10 billion.
+Sandoz reaches 500 million patients a year with its broad portfolio of affordable medicines, including biosimilars and generic cancer therapies, and generates annual sales of about USD 10 billion.
 Richard’s efforts were recognized when he was named Leader of the Year in the 2020 Global Generics & Biosimilars Awards.

 Sandoz played a central role in the Novartis response to the COVID-19 pandemic.
 It was the first company to commit to keeping prices stable for a basket of medicines used to treat coronavirus patients.
 In addition, Sandoz provided 15 medicines used to treat COVID-19 at zero profit to governments, nongovernmental organizations and other institutional customers in up to 79 low- and middle-income countries.